adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

  }
  ```

-2. Then we can use the user information in any component like:
+2. Then we can use the user information in any component like this:

 ```tsx
 import { useSession } from "next-auth/react"